Last updated: 7th May 2019

-Arranging viewings of your motorhome
+Arranging viewings of your motorhome or campervan

 Selling a motorhome can be a daunting prospect, but by knowing what to expect, you can avoid being caught out by experienced hagglers, time wasters or criminals.
 Follow these steps to make sure you're not caught out.

 - Keep a close friend or relative with you

 - Check they have adequate insurance cover, or you could be liable for any accidents

 - Don't let a buyer go out alone, as they might not come back